merlin-mallory/467-Capstone-TAG/README.md

 (Note that Backend Dev is temporarily unavailable because we searched to Railways for production)

-1. Open a new instance of the terminal, and navigate to the /server directory.
+1. Open a new instance of the terminal, and navigate to the /server directory of Frontend Dev.

 2. Create ".env" file in the server directory, and paste in the .env code from "Firebase.js Credentials" Doc on Google Drive.